Last Updated on June 5, 2022

 Ease of set up and use

-Set-up of the device involves taking out of the components outside the box.
+Set-up of the device involves taking out the components outside the box.
 You need to check whether all parts are present, and there should be 4 cardboards in total.

 The base station, robot, wire pegs, guidewire, dock head, extension wire, guide, ruler, and stakes must be present since you need all of these to start using the robot.
 You will need a hammer, pliers, and a wire cutter to initiate the process.

-The first step of the set-up is choosing a location for the base docking station.
+The first step of the set-up is choosing a place for the base docking station.
 It is recommended to find a corner spot.
 Remember that it should be 33 feet away from a wall socket and 3.3 feet away from any water source or sprinkler.
 An even surface free from bumps is also necessary.

 Laying the wire comes next, and there is a need to use the RoboRuler included in the package to determine the distance of the perimeter from the edge of your yard.
 Different spots such as walls and fall zones need different distances, and the RoboRuler comes in handy in marking points.